What are Conditions for Pre-Trial Release?

 The role of an experienced criminal defense lawyer at this initial appearance is to convince the judge that the accused presents no danger to society, has no plans to flee his residential district or the country, will comply with all registration and reporting requirements— and consequently deserves to remain free.

-The former federal prosecutors and experienced criminal defense attorneys at the Oberheiden Law Group offer free and confidential consultations to explore with you how pre-trial detention can be avoided in your case.
+The former federal prosecutors and experienced criminal defense attorneys at the Oberheiden, P.C. offer free and confidential consultations to explore with you how pre-trial detention can be avoided in your case.

 Factors the Court Considers for Pre-Trial Release